LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

 Name: `______________________________`

 1. What is the **full** command you ran to clone your `my-fancy-project` repository?
 (Note, we **don't** want your username/password... we just want the command.)
-\vspace{10em}

-2. What is the URL on GitLab that shows your commits as a graph?
-Hint: Check the Repository tab.
-\vspace{10em}
+\vspace{8em}

-3. View your `hello.cpp` file on GitLab.
+2. View your `hello.cpp` file on GitLab.
 Notice that the lines are numbered on the left side of your code.
 Click on the `3` for line 3.

     a.
 What happens to that line of code?
-       \vspace{10em}
+       \vspace{8em}

     b.
-What is added to the end of the URL for this page?
-       \vspace{10em}

-    c.
 Copy the URL for the page and paste it in a new browser tab.
 What does that link point to?
+       \vspace{8em}

+3. What is the series of commands you used to get through Level 1.3 of http://learngitbranching.js.org/ ?
+Hint: It's possible to do it in 5 commands.
 \vspace{10em}

 \newpage